 KATHMANDU, Nepal (AP) — A tiny young woman crouches just outside the airport, crying softly into her thin shawl.
 It's cold, but her sleeping toddler is warm in her arms.

 Travelers swarm around: Himalayan trekkers load up expedition backpacks.
 A Chinese tour group boards a bus.
 A dozen flight attendants in crisp blue suits and heels click by.

 Saro Kumari Mandal, 26, covers her head completely, a bundle of grief.

-The number of Nepali workers going abroad has more than doubled since the country began promoting foreign labor in recent years: from about 220,000 in 2008 to about 500,000 in 2015.
-Yet the number of deaths among those workers has risen much faster in the same period.
-One out of every 2,500 workers died in 2008; last year one out of every 500 died, according to an Associated Press analysis of data released by Nepal's Ministry of Labour and Employment.
+The number of Nepali workers going abroad more than doubled after the country began promoting foreign labor in recent years: from about 220,000 in 2008 to about 500,000 in 2015.
+The number of deaths among those workers has risen much faster.
+One out of every 2,500 workers died in 2008; last year, one out of every 500 died, according to an Associated Press analysis of data released by Nepal's Ministry of Labour and Employment.

 In total, over 5,000 workers from this small country have died working abroad since 2008— more than the number of U.S. troops killed in the Iraq War.

 The causes are often listed as natural death, heart attack or cardiac arrest — the men go to bed after an exhausting day of work and never wake up.
 That's what Saro was told happened to Balkisun.

 Now medical researchers say these deaths fit a familiar pattern: Every decade or so, dozens, or even hundreds, of seemingly healthy migrant Asian workers start dying in their sleep.
 It happened in the U.S. in the late 1970s, in Singapore about a decade later and more recently in China.
 The suspected killer even has a name: Sudden Unexplained Nocturnal Death Syndrome.

 Next year, an international consortium is launching an investigation.
 For today's arrivals, they're too late.